 We have just the webinar to show you.

-In this exclusive conversation, Jason Barnard, SEO extraordinaire, and Josue Ledesma, Global Content Marketing Manager and writer of this article, will walk you through the rise of voice search, voice assistants, and what that means for SEO and AEO - answer engine optimization.
+In this exclusive conversation, Jason Barnard, SEO extraordinaire, and Chee Lo, Head of SEO at Trustpilot, will walk you through the rise of voice search, voice assistants, and what that means for SEO and AEO - answer engine optimization.

 It’s a brand new space that presents a major opportunity for any company, large or small.
 The world of voice search is changing quickly and affecting SEO.
 We have some excellent tips to show you how you can prepare for the rise of search while improving your SEO now.

 Check the webinar out below.